Gildo Insfrán

 Gildo Insfrán (born 19 January 1951) is an Argentine Justicialist Party (PJ) politician, who has been Governor of Formosa Province since 1995.

 Having been close to former President Carlos Menem, Insfrán later became close to President Néstor Kirchner.

 In 1999 he arranged to have Formosa's provincial constitution revised to allow him to be reelected indefinitely.
 Insfrán has been the target of numerous corruption allegations by journalists, activists and politicians like Jorge Lanata.
 He has also been criticized for the length of his tenure as governor of Formosa.
 His tenures as governor have been regarded favorably by inhabitants of Formosa.

 Under his leadership the Justicialist Party has won eight consecutive gubernatorial elections in Formosa since 1995.

 Early life and education

-Insfrán comes from family of Paraguayan immigrants and is the youngest among his siblings.
+Insfrán comes from a family of Paraguayan immigrants and is the youngest among his siblings.
 His father, who had fought in the Chaco War, died when Gildo was young, and his brother Miguel took on the responsibility of managing the family's finances.

-Thanks to Miguel's support, Gildo was able to pursue his university education in the province of Corrientes, where he successfully completed his studies and earned a degree in veterinary science at the National University of the Northeast, where he successfully completed his studies and became a veterinarian.
+Thanks to Miguel's support, Gildo was able to pursue his university education in Corrientes Province, where he successfully completed his studies and earned a degree in veterinary science at the National University of the Northeast, where he completed his studies and became a veterinarian.
 It was during his time in college that he first became involved in politics.